 Though they had many of Jimmy’s favorite Belgian beers, he wanted to try some of the more local brews.
 He got the Defloured NEIPA from Witch’s Hat Brewing Company in South Lyon, Michigan.
 He felt that it was a very nicely flavored “hazy” (unfiltered) IPA.
 It had really good flavor and not super bitter.
 It felt like it was more of a palate cleanser, exactly how a Midwest IPA should be.

 Aside from amazing brews, they are also known for their “crack fries,” now known as “cosmik fries.”
 Why are they called “crack fries?”
 Because they are THAT addicting!
 Note that the cosmik fries used to be called “crack fries” however in 2019, Hopcat has changed the name of their addictive fries due to negative connotations associated with drugs.

-Fun Fact: In 2017, Food Network named Hopcat’s Crack Fries as one of the Top 10 French Fries in America.
+Fun Fact: In 2017, Food Network named Hopcat’s Cosmik Fries as one of the Top 10 French Fries in America.
 (Food Network)

-Loaded crack fries come topped with cherry smoked bacon, red onion, pickled jalapeño, and they’re smothered in warm cheese sauce.
+Loaded cosmik fries come topped with cherry smoked bacon, red onion, pickled jalapeño, and they’re smothered in warm cheese sauce.
 You can also opt to add chili on top!
-Sloppy crack fries are covered in their cheese sauce and topped with scallions.
+Sloppy cosmik fries are covered in their cheese sauce and topped with scallions.

-The Vladimir Poutine crack fries is the most insane of them all.
-These crack fries are topped with potato & cheese pierogi, Wisconsin cheddar cheese curds, stout caramelized onions, and hickory smoked bacon, all smothered in a spicy sausage gravy.
+The Vladimir Poutine cosmik fries is the most insane of them all.
+These cosmik fries are topped with potato & cheese pierogi, Wisconsin cheddar cheese curds, stout caramelized onions, and hickory smoked bacon, all smothered in a spicy sausage gravy.